 This minor does not lead to teacher certification.
-Rather, it is for students considering graduate-level work to become teachers, speech therapists, or school psychologists.
+Rather, it is for students considering graduate-level work to become teachers, speech therapists or school psychologists.
 Others may have an interest in journalism or theater, and some want to be better informed about education as citizens and future parents.

-6 cours se units, in iciuaing:

 EDU 1004 Observing the Learner

 EDU 2014 Schooling in American Culture

-1 of the e followin g:
+1 of the e follow ring:

 EDU 2204 Enculturation in Non-Western Societies

 EDU 2414 The Immigrant Child

 EDU 3414 Race, Ethnicity, and Social Class in

 American Education

 EDU 3424 Women in Education

-3 addit ional cour rses upon consultation with the education
+3 additional courses upon consultation with the education

-3 additional courses upon consultation with the education faculty and approval of the program director.
+additional courses upon consultation with the education faculty and approval of the program director.